 The severity of ME/CFS varies greatly from patient to patient, with some people able to maintain fairly active lives.
 For others, ME/CFS has a profound impact.
 About 25 percent of people with ME/CFS are housebound or bedbound as a result of their illness.
 For many, there is often a pattern of relapse and remission.
 Most symptoms are invisible to others, which makes it difficult for family members, friends, and the public to understand the challenges of the disease.

 We know it’s so important to share personal experiences to increase understanding of ME/CFS.
-Visit our Humans of M.E. story archive to read and share your stories of ME/CFS, , and check out this new film project from Dialogues for a neglected illness: The Tangled Story of ME/CFS, featuring some of the most prominent voices in ME/CFS research.
+Visit our Humans of Chronic Illness story archive to read and share your stories of ME/CFS.

 “It feels like I always have the flu, only much worse.
 It feels like the world is always moving, and I can’t find my bearings.”